-- 1. Review the Vocabulary Describe the symptoms of insomnia, sleep apnea, narcolepsy, nightmares, night terrors, and sleepwalking. - 2.
-Visualize the Main Idea Use a flow-chart similar to the one below to list and describe the five stages of sleep. - → - 3.
-Recall Information What is the difference between REM and NREM sleep?
+- Assessment - 1.
+Review the Vocabulary Describe the symptoms of insomnia, sleep apnea, narcolepsy, nightmares, night terrors, and sleepwalking. - 2.
+Visualize the Main Idea Use a flowchart similar to the one below to list and describe the five stages of sleep.

+- 3. Recall Information What is the difference between REM and NREM sleep?
 Which type lasts longer during a night's sleep? - 4.
 Think Critically Why is sleep characterized as an altered state of consciousness?
-Why do you think we sleep? - 5.
-Application Activity Create a Dream Diary.
+Why do you think we sleep?

+5. Application Activity Create a Dream Diary.
 For one week attempt to remember and record your dreams.
-Then research Freudian dream analysis and apply this technique to your dreams.
+Then try to detect correlations between events in your life and your dreams.